 Ordinary courts – Introduction

 The system of ordinary courts is organised in four levels.
-At present (September 2019), legal cases can be adjudicated by the following courts:
+At present (in March 2023), legal cases can be adjudicated by the following courts:

 - 20 regional courts (Landesgerichte)

 - 4 higher regional courts (Oberlandesgerichte)